 Rhythms in 3s

 I begin with a necessary, but too often ignored, distinction between songs and tunes.
-I then turn to descriptions of (I) rhythm patterns in twos: reels, hornpipes, marches, barndances, (Irish) polkas; (II) rhythm patterns in 3s: (double) jigs, slip jigs, single jigs, slides, waltzes, and mazurkas; and finally (III) Irish airs.
+I then turn to descriptions of (I) rhythm patterns in fours (including those in twos): reels, hornpipes, marches, barndances, (Irish) polkas; (II) rhythm patterns in 3s: (double) jigs, slip jigs, single jigs, slides, waltzes, and mazurkas; and finally (III) Irish airs.

 Song/Tune distinction: This distinction is simple.
 A tune is a melody without words.
 A song is a melody with words.
 Failing to make this distinction in conversation indicates a lapse in focus or, perhaps, sincere interest.
+Correcting someone who fails to make this distinction will be viewed as “judgy” even though it is correct — in which case, truth be told, the person regarding the correction as judgy is in fact being the one who is judgy!
+Still, in almost all circumstances, my advice is don’t.
 In what follows I’ll be discussing tunes, not songs.
 Of course, some people don’t key into this distinction until they’ve been playing tunes for a while.
 Also be aware that unlike here, some people use the word “air” when referring to any melody, song or tune.
 This is an historical usage that has been often reinforced.
 For example, in the late eighteenth century James Aird Jr. published his six volume work, calling them all Aird’s Airs – each volume contains jigs, reels, hornpipes, quick marches, polkas, as well as others — but no songs.
 Other people, such as myself, will reserve the word “air” for tunes played slowly and expressively by a single instrumentalist.
-These are “Irish airs.”
+These are also called “Irish airs.”

 Hornpipes are often associated with music aboard sailing vessels, and seem to have been introduced to Ireland around 1760, evolving from English stage acts.
-In England the hornpipe migrated from real sailors’ tunes to fake sailors’ tunes (i.e., the stage), where the dances mimic exaggerated and stereotypical sailor-like movements: peering out to sea looking right with the right hand on the forehead and leaning in that direction, then looking left with the left hand on the forehead and leaning in that direction; lurching from side to side; and, more comically, giving tugs to the trousers, sides, front, and back.
+In England the hornpipe migrated from real sailors’ tunes to fake sailors’ tunes (i.e., the stage), where the dances mimic exaggerated and stereotypical sailor-like movements: peering out to sea looking right with the right hand on the forehead and leaning in that direction, then swinging around and looking left with the left hand on the forehead and leaning in that direction; lurching from side to side as if riding on a wave; and, more comically, tugging at one’s trousers, the sides, front, and back.
 American vaudeville acts used the hornpipe rhythm and adopted this same parodied sailor-dance.
 However, in Ireland, where dancing was taken much more seriously, the hornpipe was coupled with a complex group of dances that were a form of competitive social dance.
 At first the dance involved heavy stepping, and was originally danced exclusively by males in hard shoes.
 Later, both men and women would compete.
 It is reported that the ladies of Cork were the first to perform the hornpipe in the “male style.”
 As for hornpipes played in sessions these days, they are in 4/4 time (like reels), meaning that there are four quarter notes per bar.
-People will often just say that hornpipes are played more slowly than are reels, this doesn’t capture the feel.
-Though reminiscent of a slow reel, the pulse is different; and while often written with dotted eighth notes, that is not accurate either and would lead to something twee.
+People will often just say that hornpipes are played more slowly than are reels, but this doesn’t capture the feel.
+Though reminiscent of a slow reel, the pulse is different; and while often written with dotted eighth notes, that is not really accurate either and would lead to something rather twee.
 Here are a couple of ways of describing the pendular pulse of a hornpipe: (1) Hornpipes lope along as if on a cam.
 (2) Hornpipes are to reels what slip jigs are to jigs.
 (3) There is a stronger emphasis on the first and third beats, but the pulse is made more uneven by lengthening the notes on those beats.
 Think of waves in the ocean.
 (4) With hornpipes there’s an uneven distribution of weight among its long-short pairs of notes, and there’s a more frequent substitution of triplets for some long-short pairs.

 Other characteristics, especially their melodic structure and slower tempo, should clearly distinguish them from reels.
 A notable feature of traditional players when the hornpipe has found its groove, is that players will rock their ankles from side to side.